noah978/noah978.github.io/resume.md

 **CIO of Building the Bridges Community Services** ◆ June 2021 — Present

 As the founding CIO of the organization, set up the internal IT infrastructure and solely developed their website, [https://btbcs.org](https://btbcs.org).
-Worked heavily with a variety of common web technologies throughout this process, some of which include:
+Worked heavily with a variety of common web technologies throughout this process, some of which include: Google Workspace, Docker, PHP, HTML, JS, CSS, and Ruby.

-* Google Workspace
-* Docker
-* PHP, HTML, JS, CSS
-* Ruby

 **Student Programmer at Albion College** ◆ September 2019 — April 2022